alirios/RogueCaves/readme.md

 ----------------------------
 Changed
 -------
+* life.get_farm_speed()
+* Fixed error in farming task that caused ALife to freeze in stores out of the item they need
+* Fixed logic in pathfinding.getadj() that caused negative x,y positions to pass the check
 * Added Pygame output flag (-pygame)
 * Added libtcod output (default)
 * Increased level size a bit